 They are enjoying being “empty-nesters”.
 Their son, Matt, is an area crop specialist for a soil consulting company in Lincoln, Nebraska.
-He married Kelsey in September 2015 and they will make Richard and Sharon grandparents in early 2019.
+He married Kelsey in September 2015 and made Richard and Sharon grandparents of a beautiful little girl in January 2019.
 Their daughter, Sarah, is a business jet pilot based in Columbus, Ohio.

 (If you’d like to know a little about what we do other than marriage ministry, we have another blog here.)